 Holding down a chokepoint where enemies converge is a specialty of this big guy.
 Tachanka can deploy a mounted DP-28 LMG with a ballistic shield to lock down a corridor.
 At a higher level, he can deploy two mounted guns so that you and a teammate can defend an area better.

-The SASG-12 Shotgun that Tachanka starts with can takeout enemies while mobile and not on the mounted LMG.
+Tachanks starts with a SASG-12 Shotgun that can take out enemies while mobile and not on the mounted LMG.
 When you need a deployable mounted LMG, Tachanka can deliver.

-Having the ability to place automated defense turrets that can eliminate threats is very useful.
-Jager can deploy his Magpie Automated Defense Systems in walls or floors to shoot down enemies and even projectiles.
-This can be used both on the defensive or offensive depending on the situation.
+Having the ability to place automated defense turrets is very useful.
+Jager can deploy his Magpie Automated Defense Systems in walls or on the floor, and it shoots down enemies and even projectiles.
+This can be used defensively and offensively depending on the situation.

 Also having the M870 Shotgun as a starting weapon gives him some decent range.
 With this weapon, his mobility is also excellent.
 Use Jager to cover those blind corners where enemies lurk.